DoCongSon/My-Blog-and-Portfolio/README.md

 `data/blog` - replace with your own blog posts.

-`public/static` - store assets such as images and favicons.
+`public/static` - store assets such as images.

 `tailwind.config.js` and `css/tailwind.css` - tailwind configuration and stylesheet which can be modified to change the overall look and feel of the site.